NTI-Gymnasieingenjor/frisorhemsida/documentation.md

     - To use, type "from selenium import ..."

     - See code comments for more information regarding the use of Selenium

+### Run tests

+#

+Both the HTML and CSS codes are validated through automatic tests.
+Tests can look on the code locally or online depending on what file you run.

+How to run a test:

+    - In "tests" located in the repository you can find 6 different tests

+    - Just execute one of the six files in your respective code environments to validate the code:

+        - "css_local_validation" tests the CSS code locally in the "public/css" folder with Selenium in chrome

+        - "css_online_validation" tests the CSS code online with Selenium in chrome

+        - "html_local_validation" tests the HTML code locally in the "public" folder with Selenium in chrome

+        - "html_online_validation" tests the HTML code online with Selenium in chrome

+    - All of these tests will give feedback in the terminal directly from the respective validators